Snitkin-Lab-Umich/prewas/cran-comments.md

-## Resubmission
+## Package update
-This is a resubmission.
-In this version I have:
+In this package version I have:

-* Given updates to as.factor default behavior in R 4.0 code was changed to keep data correctly typed.
+* Given change in as.factor=FALSE default behavior in R 4.0 code was changed to keep data correctly typed.
-* Added three new features.
+* Added three new user-facing features.
-* Added new test data.
+* Added more data.
 * Updated documentation.

+I tested the package on:
 * local OS X install, R 3.6.2 & devel
 * win, R 3.5.3, 3.6.2 & devel